-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of LivePerson, Inc., a Delaware corporation (the "Company"), will be held on June 5, 2014 at 10:00 a.m.
-(Eastern Daylight time) at the offices of LivePerson, Inc. 475 Tenth Avenue, 5th Floor, New York, NY 10018, Tel (212) 609-4200, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of LivePerson, Inc., a Delaware corporation (the "Company"), will be held on June 2, 2016 at 10:00 a.m.
+(Eastern Daylight time) at the offices of LivePerson, Inc., 475 Tenth Avenue, 5th Floor, New York, NY 10018, Tel (212) 609-4200, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:

-- (1) Election of two Class II directors to serve until the 2017 Annual Meeting of Stockholders, or in each case until such director's successor shall have been duly elected and qualified; - (2) Ratification of the Audit Committee's appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - (3) Advisory approval of the Company's executive compensation; and - (4) Transaction of such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- (1) Election of one Class I director to serve until the Company's 2019 Annual Meeting of Stockholders, or until such director's successor shall have been duly elected and qualified; - (2) Ratification of the Audit Committee's appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; - (3) Advisory approval of the Company's executive compensation; and - (4) Transaction of such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on April 17, 2014 (the "record date") will be entitled to notice of, and to vote at, the Annual Meeting, and any adjournments or postponements thereof.
+Only stockholders of record at the close of business on April 14, 2016 (the "record date") will be entitled to notice of, and to vote at, the Annual Meeting, and any adjournments or postponements thereof.
 The stock transfer books of the Company will remain open between the record date and the date of the Annual Meeting, and any adjournments or postponements thereof.
-A list of stockholders entitled to vote at the Annual Meeting, and any adjournments or postponements thereof, will be available for inspection at the Annual Meeting, and any adjournments or postponements thereof, and for a period of 10 days prior to the meeting during regular business hours at the offices of the Company listed above.
+A list of stockholders entitled to vote at the Annual Meeting, and any adjournments or postponements thereof.
+A list of stockholders entitled to vote at the Annual Meeting, and any adjournments or postponements thereof, and for a period of 10 days prior to the Annual Meeting during regular business hours at the offices of the Company listed above.